BarnabuTech/nunua-store/README.md

 * **Detailed Product Pages:** View comprehensive information about each product, including descriptions, images, pricing, and availability.
 * **User Authentication:** Secure user registration and login to manage profiles and order history.
 * **Shopping Cart:** Add, remove, and modify items in a persistent shopping cart.
-* **Checkout Process:** A streamlined and secure checkout process with options for shipping and payment.
+* **Checkout Process:** A streamlined and secure checkout process with options for shipping and payment e.g. PayPal, Mpesa, and Stripe.
+* **Order Tracking:** Receive real-time updates on the status of your order.
 * **Order History:** Track past orders and view order details.
 * **Search Functionality:** Quickly find products using keywords.